schwartzadev/aschwartz.me/README.md

 ## Development

-pnpm run develop
+npm run develop
-pnpm run css:watch
+npm run css:watch

+Note: migration to pnpm caused issues with Netlify and was reversed.

 ## Deployment